 My priority is establishing a safe, trusting and confidential relationship with you so that you feel able to talk freely about any issues that are bothering you.
 I will listen attentively, try to put myself in your shoes and together we can work to improve your situation so that you feel more able to get the most out of life.

-I work with adults and young people who come with a wide variety of issues and concerns including anxiety, depression, grief, trauma, eating issues, isolation, low self-esteem or just feeling stuck and wanting more out of life.
+I work with adults and young people (over 18 yrs.) who come with a wide variety of issues and concerns including anxiety, depression, grief, trauma, eating issues, isolation, low self-esteem or just feeling stuck and wanting more out of life.

 Training, qualifications & experience